Who we are?

 The Choice of Museum Fine Art Paper

 We too are collectors and the choice of the right paper is a top priority.
-All limited edition printed artworks by BAM, are produced with Hahnemühle Museum Etching, a natural high-quality white cotton art paper with an inkjet coating specially optimised for FineArt printing, created for customers who are looking for something special.
+Limited edition printed artworks by BAM, are produced with Hahnemühle Museum Etching, a natural high-quality white cotton art paper with an inkjet coating specially optimised for FineArt printing, created for customers who are looking for something special.
 This heavyweight textured paper does not contain optical brighteners and is characterised by its high stability.
 The finely textured surface with fine felt structure lends FineArt prints added depth and a three-dimensional effect.
 Combined with the pure cotton base, this creates a wonderfully soft tactile feel and artistic impression.
 The premium matt inkjet coating produces excellent print results.
 Colours are wonderfully vivid, the depth of the black truly stands out and details are reproduced perfectly.
 The acid- and lignin-free Museum Etching meets the most exacting requirements for age resistance and is ideal for reproducing works of art.

 Digigraphie® was created by Epson to provide a guarantee of Critical Colour Practice and Archival Permanence to prints made with their Fine Art Printers and Ultrachrome Inks.
 The Digigraphie® program is endorsed by Hahnemühle, Canson and Epson.
 This has resulted in a number of papers from these three manufacturers meeting highly critical standards of Colour and Archival Permanence when printed under strict conditions.